charleswdickstein/metricsapp/README.md

 # Metriculous
 ## Counter Library, Scraper, and Data Visualization Application
 ### Github:
-(This document may also be accessed at the README.pdf in the repository)
+(This document may also be accessed at the README.md in the repository)

 ## Project Use